-- SECS, Chapter 9: Solar Energy Economics (Focus on Energy Constraint and Response.)
+- J.R.
+Brownson, Solar Energy Conversion Systems (SECS), Chapter 9: Solar Energy Economics (Focus on Energy Constraint and Response.)

 Hypothesis of the Energy Constraint Response

 light and the associated Solar Energy Conversion Systems are not perceived as a viable alternative.
 Light is framed as diffuse and insufficient to do work.

 - constrained, or

 then light and the associated Solar Energy Conversion Systems are counter-interpreted as ubiquitous and vast, and capable as a viable alternative.

 Our energy use in society is coupled to the locale and to our comfort expectations.
 Energy use is also coupled to the availability of inexpensive fuel resources.
 The four main factors constraining fuels are described below:

 - physical inaccessibility due to regional resource depletion (e.g., deforestation) or supply chain disruptions (e.g., oil embargo),